theyosh/TerrariumPI/README.md

   - Manual dimming through web interface
   - Predefined on and off durations
   - Predefined on and off dimming percentages
+- Support for timmers in powerswitches and environment #72
 - Reading out multiple temperature and humidity sensors
 - Support for native Raspberry Pi cam out of the box
 - Support for USB and remote webcams